Róbert Vittek: 1. FC Nürnberg

-He came to Nürnberg in 2003, while the club was still in the 2.
+Vittek came to Nürnberg in 2003 when the club was still in the 2.
 Bundesliga, helping the team earn promotion to the Bundesliga for the 2004–05 campaign.
-During the first half of the 2004–05 season, Vittek signed a long-term contract.
+During the first half of the 2004–05 season, he signed a long-term contract.

 Vittek scored only five goals in the 2004–05 campaign, and the following year he failed to score in the first 17 matches before the winter break.
-With the arrival of new coach Hans Meyer, however, he scored 16 goals in the final 16 games of the 2005–06 season.
+However, with the arrival of new coach Hans Meyer, he scored 16 goals in the final 16 games of the 2005–06 season.
 He made league history in Spieltag 24 and 25, becoming the first Bundesliga player to score a combined six goals in two consecutive games.
 In all, Vittek had five multi-goal games on the season, and his 16 goals were good for fifth place on the Bundesliga scoring charts.
 Vittek's rise was mirrored by his team as 1.
 FC Nürnberg rose from near-relegation to eighth place.
 He established a new record by scoring six goals in a row without an intervening goal from another player in the last two games against MSV Duisburg and 1.
 FC Köln respectively.
 In the next game, he scored two more goals against Werder Bremen, and just missed the league record of Lothar Emmerich and Tomislav Marić with four braces.
 His 2005–06 performance made Vittek a sought-after player in European football.
 Hamburger SV was the main Bundesliga club rumored to be courting Vittek.
 Dynamo Kyiv offered a €10 million transfer fee for Vittek in June 2006, but Nürnberg rejected the offer.
 Lokomotiv Moscow was also reported to have interest in Vittek's services.

-The 2006–07 season was again a mixed season for Vittek as he just scored four goals in 24 games due to Markus Schroth and Ivan Saenko making the score sheet.
+The 2006–07 season was mixed for Vittek again as he just scored four goals in 24 games due to Markus Schroth and Ivan Saenko making the score sheet.
 He played only three game of the cup until the quarter finals of the DFB-Pokal and returned only in the final, but stayed only on the bench which on 26 May 2007, Nürnberg won the DFB-Pokal beating VfB Stuttgart 3–1.
+During the season in October, Vittek signed a contract extension, keeping him until 2010 and this season began the decline for Vittek at Nürnberg.
 In December 2006, Vittek won the Slovak Footballer of the Year award.
-During the season in October, Vittek signed a contract extension, keeping him until 2010 and this season began the decline for Vittek at Nürnberg.